The Deepening Partisan Split Over Sexual Misconduct

 In the GOP, the people taking the harshest line against Moore are congressional leaders like Mitch McConnell.
 They want Moore to withdraw from his Senate race largely because they fear Democrats will use him to tar other Republican candidates as sexist, as they did in 2012 when Todd Akin, the GOP’s Senate candidate in Missouri, said it was impossible for women to get pregnant from “legitimate rape.”
 But McConnell and company have been stymied by local Alabama Republicans—and Donald Trump-supporting media personalities like Steve Bannon and Sean Hannity—who won’t abandon Moore.
 In the GOP, it’s the Washington establishment that wants Moore gone.
 Grassroots activists and the right-wing media want him to stay.

 In the Democratic Party—so far—it’s largely the reverse.
-As of Thursday night, not a single Democratic Senator had called on Franken to resign.
+As of Thursday night, not a single Democratic senator had called on Franken to resign.
 While decrying his behavior, they’ve mostly called for an investigation by the congressional Ethics Committee, which isn’t all that punitive given that the committee—as The Atlantic’s Elaine Godfrey has noted—has “not issued disciplinary sanctions against anyone in nine years.”

 The pressure on Franken to resign is coming from the bottom up.
 While Alabama Republican politicians have stuck with Moore despite pressure from Washington, in the Democratic Party, it’s local Minnesota Democrats who are demanding that Franken go.
 On Thursday, Minnesota State Auditor and gubernatorial candidate Rebecca Otto called on Franken to resign.
 So did Megan Thomas, who runs the Minnesota party’s Feminist Caucus.

 Prominent liberal journalists are also urging Franken to resign.
 New York Times columnist Michelle Goldberg has said he must leave the Senate.
-So has Marc Joseph Stern in Slate, and a host of liberal celebrities.
+So has Mark Joseph Stern in Slate, and a host of liberal celebrities.
 (For her part, Tweeden has said she accepts Franken’s apology.)

 Both parties are divided between people who are reacting politically and people who are reacting ideologically.
 In the GOP, the politically minded—who run the congressional Republican Party—want Moore to go because they fear his impact on the party’s chances next fall.
 But the ideologically minded Alabama conservatives—and the media personalities who influence them—want Moore to stay in the race because they see the attack on him as part of a broader assault by the liberal media.
 The steering committee of the Alabama Republican Party is standing behind Moore.
 And in so doing, it likely represents the view of conservative Alabamans as a whole.
 A JMC Analytics poll taken between November 9 and 11 found that 37 percent of self-described evangelicals in Alabama actually said the charges against Moore made them more likely to vote for him compared to only 28 percent who said the charges made them less likely to.
 Moore’s supporters see the attacks on him as part of a culture war, which they’re determined to wage even if costs their party seats.